Delgan/loguru/docs/resources/recipes.rst

 If you need to send structured logs to a file (or any kind of sink in general), a similar result can be obtained by using a custom ``format`` function::

     def formatter(record):
-        # Note that this function returns the string to be formatted, not the actual message to be logged
+        # Note this function returns the string to be formatted, not the actual message to be logged
         record["extra"]["serialized"] = serialize(record)
         return "{extra[serialized]}\n"